Bayesian Dynamic Quantile Model Averaging: Data appendix

-We consider the changes in the Consumer Price Index (CPI) as a measure of inflation.
-In order to make our results comparable with those obtained by \cite{KooKor12} we consider the following predictors: the unemployment rate (UNEMP); the percentage change in real personal consumption expenditures (CONS); the percentage change in private residential fixed investment (INV); the percentage change in real GDP (GDP); the logarithmic transformation of the housing starts measured as total new privately owned housing units (HSTARTS); the percentage change in employment measured as all employees total private industries, seasonally adjusted (EMPLOY); the change in the purchasing manager's composite index provided by the Institute of Supply Management (PMI); the three month Treasury Bill rate (TBILL); the spread between the 10 year and 3 month Treasury Bill rates (SPREAD); the percentage change in the Dow Jones Industrial Average index (DJIA); the percentage change in the money supply given by the M1 variable (MONEY); the University of Michigan measure of inflation expectations (INFEXP); the change in the NAPM commodities price index (COMPRICE); and the change in the NAPM vendor deliveries index (VENDOR).
-Further details on the variables used and their sources can be found in the Data Appendix of \cite {KoKo13}.
+In order to make our results comparable with those obtained by \cite{koop_korobilis.2012} we consider the following predictors: the unemployment rate (UNRATE); the percentage change in real personal consumption expenditures (EC); the percentage change in private residential fixed investment (PRFI); the percentage change in real GDP (GDPC1); the logarithmic transformation of the housing starts measured as total new privately owned housing units (HOUST); the percentage change in employment measured as all employees total private industries, seasonally adjusted (USPRIV); the three month Treasury Bill rate (TB3MS); the market yield on US Treasury securities at 10-year constant maturity (GS10); the spread between the 10-year and 3-month rates on Treasury constant maturity (T10Y3MM); the spread between the 10 year and Federal Funds rates (T10YFFM); the percentage change in the money supply given by the M1 variable (M1SL); the University of Michigan measure of inflation expectations (MICH); the change in the NAPM commodities price index (PPIACO); the percentage change in the Dow Jones Industrial Average index (DJIA); the change in the purchasing manager's composite index provided by the Institute of Supply Management (PMI); the change in the NAPM vendor deliveries index (NAPMSDI).
+We also accounted for the sharp upward pressure on household energy bills after the Russian invasion of the Ukraine by including two variables: oil price (OILPRICE) and gas price (GASPRICE).
+Further details on the variables used and their sources can be found in the Data Appendix of \cite{koop_korobilis.2013}.
+Table \ref{tab:table_US_inflation_data} provides a complete and detailed description of the dataset, the source of the dataset and the transformations applied to make them stationary.